Competitors must be ringside and ready when the Center Judge announces that the event is about to begin and makes the final announcement.

 One point is issued for a legitimate score when two out of three judges agree.

-Two points are awarded for a kick to the side of the head.
+Two points are awarded for a kick to the head.

 The first competitor to score 5 points, or whoever has the most at the end of two minutes, is the winner.

-Ties should be broken by sudden death in Ippon rules (ALL judges agree on the winner of the final point.
+Ties should be broken by sudden death under Ippon rules (ALL judges must agree on the winner of the final point).

 There will be 3 rounds, 40 seconds each.